wwyc/Query-Engine-Web-App/UI.md

-Explaination / Intructions on how to build and launch UI:
+Explanation / Intructions on how to build and launch UI:
 ### (I) Course Explorer:

 - Section Explorer